 If we can distribute your content around the world, we can make your site appear to be a lot faster and to run a lot faster.
 The beauty of this is, these servers used to be really expensive.
 The cost of these has come down significantly.
 We’ve got people running CDNs, content distribution networks, there were actually some good free offerings, $20 -$100 a month, it’s not expensive to get good content distribution networks.

-Queuing.
 We can put requests into a queue and we can get to them in turn.
 This is a great trick when it works.
 Imagine I’ve got a server and this is the normal load that comes through that server.
 Then I don’t like it, I’m getting too much.
 I can put a queue in front of it and I can slow down my request so that my server is happy.

 Let me give an example where that is useful.
 We built a platform in the SMS space.
 These people send SMSs on behalf of businesses.
-Other websites connect to them, give them a bunch of requests that they go and send out SMSs.
+Other websites connect to them, give them a bunch of requests and they go and send out SMSs.
 It just so happens, Friday afternoons a lot of their customers, and I mean customers who send them big requests, hundreds of thousands of messages come flooding in and they’ve got to be able to handle them.

 Now for that ten minutes, and it is probably ten minutes a month that they often get them all crossing over, normal infrastructure would fall over.
 But we can use a queue to sit in front of it, absorb all the requests and the worst case that happens is a message might take ten minutes to get out.
 This queuing infrastructure I can buy from cloud services very cost effectively.
 I can push all my material into it and I can get to it when I get a chance.

 Essentially queuing works when you’re dealing with other services.
-It doesn’t work so well with other humans because if I’ve got a webpage and I have to wait ten minutes for a response, it’s not so much fun.
+It doesn’t work so well with humans because if I’ve got a webpage and I have to wait ten minutes for a response, it’s not so much fun.
 But when they work, they’re great.

 What we did was do some optimisation work on just those two pages.
 We left these ones completely alone and we were able to bring the amount of processing required significantly down.

+We built an Australian directory that has every business in Australia within it and we created a search algorithm to search across that entire database using geographic identifiers.
 When we first built it, it took two minutes to run.
 It gave you the correct answer but it took two minutes to run.
 The competitor in that space had a farm of servers.
 The thought was we were going to buy a whole bunch of hardware and there was a whole bunch of costs.

 What we did was get a really good programmer and we put him in a dark room for two weeks.
 We fed him a lot of pizza.
 In two weeks he got this algorithm which we’d tried a bit already to run in under two seconds.
 It’s a pain to keep.
-When we want to change it, there is a lot of work but we changed the internal structures of queries.
+When we want to change it there is a lot of work, but we changed the internal structures of queries.
 We did a whole bunch of dark arts and black magic.

-That happened I think six years ago, there have been tens of thousands of dollars accumulated costs that have been saved because we were able to optimize an algorithm.
+That happened I think six years ago, there have been tens of thousands of dollars accumulated costs that have been saved because we were able to optimise an algorithm.
 The things engineers know is that people often rush to buy better hardware when they’d be better off to make an investment in a better algorithm.